DAWNCR0W/ruzzle-os/README.md

 ```

 This makes the **shape** of the OS visible: which slots are required, which are filled, and which pieces can snap in.

+Slot contracts are versioned (`@1`) so the shape can evolve without breaking existing pieces.

 ---